James Anderson (cricketer): Early and personal life

-James Anderson was a pupil at St Mary's and St Theodore's RC High School, Burnley.
+James Anderson was a pupil at St Mary's and St Theodore's RC High School in Burnley.
 He played cricket at Burnley Cricket Club from a young age.
+At weekends and during the school holidays, he was scorer for the club's second XI, of which his father, Michael, was the captain.
 His childhood dream was to be a cricketer, and at the age of 17, after a growth spurt, Anderson was one of the fastest bowlers in the Lancashire League.

-He stated that "I've always bowled seam, but when I was about 17 I don't know what it was but I just started bowling fast all of a sudden".
-He is a keen football fan who supports his local club Burnley.
+He stated "I've always bowled seam, but when I was about 17 I don't know what it was but I just started bowling fast all of a sudden".
+He is a football fan who supports his home-town team Burnley.
+Anderson also worked in Burnley's ticket office on a part-time basis when he was younger.

-Just months after his debut he had become one of the biggest stars in English cricket.
-Continuous alteration of hair styles, attractive looks, and up-to-the-minute outfits earned him comparisons with some of the most recognisable sports personalities around, including David Beckham.
-In 2006 he married Daniella Lloyd, a model he met in 2004 while on England duty in London; he stated that marriage has made him "a much happier person".
-The couple have two children.
+In 2006, he married Daniella Lloyd, a model he met in 2004 while on England duty in London; he stated that marriage has made him "a much happier person".
+The couple have two daughters.